 We retain all personal information and data relating to your accounts indefinitely unless a data subject requests that their information be deleted.

-Art.
+rt.
 6(1) lit. a GDPR serves as the legal basis for processing operations for which we obtain consent for a specific processing purpose.
 If the processing of personal information is necessary for the performance of a contract to which the information subject is party, as is the case, for example, when processing operations are necessary for the supply of goods or to provide any other service, the processing is based on Article 6(1) lit. b GDPR.
 The same applies to such processing operations which are necessary for carrying out pre-contractual measures, for example in the case of inquiries concerning our products or services.
 If our company is subject to a legal obligation by which processing of personal information is required, such as for the fulfillment of tax obligations, the processing is based on Art.
 6(1) lit. c GDPR.
 In rare cases, the processing of personal information may be necessary to protect the vital interests of the data subject or of another natural person.
 Then the processing would be based on Art.
 6(1) lit. d GDPR.
 Finally, processing operations could be based on Article 6(1) lit. f GDPR.
 This legal basis is used for processing operations which are not covered by any of the aforementioned legal grounds, if processing is necessary for the purposes of the legitimate interests pursued by our company or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal information.
 Such processing operations are particularly permissible because they have been specifically mentioned by the European legislator.
 He considered that a legitimate interest could be assumed if the data subject is a client of the controller (Recital 47 Sentence 2 GDPR).

-Overclock has established a global network presence and may maintain servers in many countries around the world, including the United States.
+DCF has established a global network presence and may maintain servers in many countries around the world, including the United States.
 You agree that we may process your personal information on a server located outside the country where you reside.
-You consent to the storage of personal information collected by Overclock on a server located in the United States.
+You consent to the storage of personal information collected by DCF on a server located in the United States.
 We will request your consent before we transfer your personal information outside of the country where the information is maintained.

 The Children’s Online Privacy Protection Act (COPPA) was passed to give parents increased control over what information is collected from their children online and how such information is used.
 The law applies to websites and services directed to, and which knowingly collect information from, children under the age of 13.
 Our online services are not directed to children under the age of 13, nor is information knowingly collected from them.
 For additional information on COPPA protections, please see the FTC website at: https://www.consumer.ftc.gov/articles/0031-protecting-your-childs-privacy-online.
 Please contact us at [email protected] if you are aware of any uses of the Service by users under the age of 13.

-Overclock may register and make chat rooms, forums, message boards, and/or news groups available to its users.
+DCF may register and make chat rooms, forums, message boards, and/or news groups available to its users.
 Please note that any information that is disclosed in these areas becomes public information and you should exercise caution when deciding to disclose your personal information.